Last Updated on May 10, 2021 by Atif

 Examines policies and procedures States have developed and implemented to promote linkage among mental health, substance abuse, and primary health care services.
 Identifies the structural barriers which interfere with linkage efforts, as well as the methods States have used to overcome such barriers.
 Additionally, through case studies, the report examines innovative practices three states have used to promote linkages.

 Osher, F. (1996).
-A Vision for the Future: Toward A Service System Responsive to those With Co-Occurring Addictive and Mental Disorders.
+A Vision for the Future: Toward A Service System Responsive to those With Co-Occurring Addictive and Mental health Disorders.
 American Journal of Orthopsychiatry, 66, 1, 71-76.

 SAMHSA National Advisory Council.
 (1997).
 Improving Services for Individuals at Risk of, or with, Co-Occurring Substance-Related and Mental Health Disorders.
 Rockville.
 MD.